Alarm User Licenses and Alarm System Ordinance FAQs

 Q: How much is an alarm user license?

 A: Alarm user license fees are established by resolution of the City Council.
-Of which, these fees can be changed under City Council review, The current fee is $21 per year.
+Of which, these fees can be changed under City Council review, The current fee as of July 1, 2023 is $28 per year.

 Q: What are my responsibilities when operating an alarm system in the City of Beaumont?